CZ-NIC/knot/doc/man_knotc.rst

   force option.

 **conf-init**
-  Initialize the configuration database. (*)
+  Initialize the configuration database.
+If the database doesn't exist yet, execute this command as an intended user to ensure the server is permitted to access the database (e.g. *sudo -u knot knotc conf-init*). (*)

 **conf-check**
   Check the server configuration. (*)

 **conf-import** *filename*
   Import a configuration file into the configuration database.
+If the database doesn't exist yet, execute this command as an intended user to ensure the server is permitted to access the database (e.g. *sudo -u knot knotc conf-import ...*).
-Ensure the server is not using the configuration database! (*)
+  Also ensure the server is not using the configuration database at the same time! (*)

 **conf-export** [*filename*]
   Export the configuration database into a config file or stdout. (*)